SanaSultana1234/companion-app/README.md

 ```

 2. Pick the language model that will power your companion's dialogue.
-This project supports OpenAI and Vicuna (an open source model).
+This project supports OpenAI and Vicuna (an open-source model).
 OpenAI has the advantage of faster responses, while Vicuna is less censored and more dynamic (it's commonly used for romantic chatbots).

 3. Create embeddings based on content in the [companion name].md file - more on how to do this in [Generate embeddings](#4-generate-embeddings)